AmosNudel/text_to_morse_code_convoeter/README.md

 # Text to Morse Code Converter

-A modern, user-friendly desktop application that converts text to Morse code.
-Built with Python and Tkinter, this application provides a sleek interface for quick and easy text-to-Morse code conversion.
+A desktop application that converts text to Morse code.
+Built with Python and Tkinter.

 ## Features